Decibel Chart: Decibel Levels of Common Sounds

 What decibel level causes hearing damage?

 NIOSH’s recommended exposure limit is 85 dB(A) averaged over an 8-hour day.
 Each 3 dB above that halves the safe duration: 88 dB is safe for about 4 hours, 94 dB for about an hour, 100 dB for about 15 minutes.
 At 120 dB and above, sound can cause immediate injury.
+See safe decibel levels for the full safe-versus-risk breakdown by level.
 The WHO additionally recommends keeping average road-traffic noise exposure below 53 dB Lden to avoid broader health effects — see the city sound map for how major cities compare.

 Measure it yourself